Emelieh21/r-tutorials/How to make and share an R package in 3 steps.md

 Now, what is handy from the function above is that it creates the folders and files you need in a new package folder ("FlightsR" in this case).
 In the `/R` folder you see now that every function you added has its own .R script and in the `/man` folder there is an .Rd file for each of the functions.

 You can now go and manually change everything in these files that needs to be changed (documentation needs to be added, the import of external packages to be defined, etc.) - or use [roxygen2](https://github.com/klutometis/roxygen) and [devtools](https://cran.r-project.org/web/packages/devtools/index.html) to do it for you.
 Roxygen2 will complete the documentation in each .Rd file correctly and will create a _NAMESPACE_ file for you.
-To do this, make sure you **delete the current incomplete files** (this is, all the files in the `/man` folder and the _NAMESPACE_ file), otherwise you will get an error when you want to use devtools and roxygen2 later.
+To do this, make sure you **delete the current incomplete files** (this is, all the files in the `/man` folder and the _NAMESPACE_ file), otherwise you will get an error when you use the `document()` function later.

 Now extra information needs to be added in the functions (for example, what are the **parameters** of the function, an **example** usage, necessary library **imports**, etc.), in the following way: